rackerlabs/technical-blog/_posts/2019-04-18-parse-xml-in-pl-sql.md

 the following options are available:

 -	Load the XML file into an XML table and then parse it.
 -	Directly parse the XML file without loading into an XML table.

-To load the XML data into an Oracle table, you then use options such as `SQLLOADER`, `utl_file`, or `XML CLOB`.
+To load the XML data into an Oracle table, use options such as `SQLLOADER`, `utl_file`, or `XML CLOB`.
 After you load the data into a table, you need to extract values from each XML tag.
-To extract the XML data, you can use few built-in functions provided by Oracle, such as `XMLELEMENT`, `XMLAGG`, `XMLTABLE`, `XMLSEQUENCE`, and `EXTRACTVALUE`.
+To extract the XML data, use the built-in functions provided by Oracle, such as `XMLELEMENT`, `XMLAGG`, `XMLTABLE`, `XMLSEQUENCE`, and `EXTRACTVALUE`.

-The main built-in function used is EXTRACT, which is shown in the following image:
+The main built-in function used is `EXTRACT`, which is shown in the following image:

 ![]({% asset_path 2019-04-18-parse-xml-in-pl-sql/Picture1.png %})